divijgupta970/klimatic-flutter/README.md

 # Klimatic

-A weather app built in FLutter using openweather.com api and Flare animations.
+A weather app built in Flutter using openweather.com api and Flare animations.